Fulbright English Teaching Assistants Program

 We work every day to build a culture of inclusiveness, respect for diversity, and understanding of the many differences that enrich the Fulbright Program.

 Grant Duration: 9 months.

 Grant Period: October 1 to June 30.

-Grantees are required to attend a mandatory on-site orientation in Lisbon, in late September, before the beginning of their grant.
-The Fulbright Commission will cover accommodation in Lisbon and travel to host location for grantees placed outside of Lisbon.
+Grant starting date is October 1 but grantees are expected to travel to Portugal to attend a mandatory on-site orientation in Lisbon, in late September.
+The Fulbright Commission will cover accommodation in Lisbon for grantees placed outside of Lisbon.